abatsakidis/USB-Locker/README.md

 ## How To ##

-* First run the application using the parameter **"settings"** : ex. **usb_locker.exe settings**
+* First run the application using the parameter **"settings"** : ex. **./usb_locker.exe settings**
 ![Alt text](/screenshots/settings.jpg?raw=true "USB Locker Settings")
+* Save the properties.
+* Create the USB Locker Device with the specific file and content.
 * Run the application without any parameter.
-* The application will check if there is any USB device with the specific file and data.
+* The application will check if there is any USB device with the specific file and content.
 If not, it will lock the computer.

 ## Tested on ##